GlaivePro/Invytr/README.md

 [![Build Status](https://travis-ci.org/GlaivePro/Invytr.svg?branch=master)](https://travis-ci.org/GlaivePro/Invytr)

 When making a website where users are created instead of registering themselves, you are faced with the challenge of safely giving users the access to their newly created accounts.
-Invytr solves this task by sending an email with a link that will enable user to set a password for the acconut.
+Invytr solves this task by sending an email with a link that will enable user to set a password for the account.

 This package is mainly intended to be used together with Laravel's auth scaffolding and password resetting mechanism.